RicardoCoutinho/natural/README.md

 # Natural

-A simple aplication that allows the user to query the difference between the sum of the squares of the first n natural numbers and the square of the sum of the same first n natural numbers, where n is any integer greater than 0 and less than or equal to 100.
+A simple application that allows the user to query the difference between the sum of the squares of the first n natural numbers and the square of the sum of the same first n natural numbers, where n is any integer greater than 0 and less than or equal to 100.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).